 What are you trying to achieve with social media?

-First thing is what are my objectives for starting up a social media profile?
-Is it brand awareness, is it engagement with your existing customers or are you trying to attract new ones?
+The first thing is what are my objectives for starting up a social media profile?
+Is it brand awareness for your architectural practice, is it engagement with your existing customers or are you trying to attract new ones?
 Have a clear goal in mind.
-Also remember that social media should never be used for the hard sell, the likelihood of your sales soaring through social is minimal (unless you are really lucky).
+Also, remember that social media should never be used for the hard sell, it’s a very soft approach to making sure that your potential clients are aware of you.

 Who are you trying to reach and what platforms should I use?